 Glenn: Like, I love the- [chuckles] I love--

 Rob: You were laughing through the whole thing?

-Rob: Yeah, but I can see.
+Rob: Yeah, that I can see.

 Rob: I remember they were laughing too, which is why we don't cut- which is why we don't cut to them.

 Glenn: Wait.
 No, we don't cut to us,-

 Rob: Cut to- cut to us, I mean.

 Glenn: -but thank-- I think, that's why-- Like, I was watching the episode last night and-and Jill was with me.
 And she-she-- That's, like, one of her- the favorite- her favorite moments on the show.

 Charlie: [chuckles] That's funny.